-A concentrate produced by pressing or rubbing together the resin glands of a cannabis plant to form brick, slab, or rolled pieces.
+Hash, or hashish, is a concentrate produced by pressing or rubbing together the resin glands of a cannabis plant to form brick, slab, or rolled pieces.
 Hashish can be chocolate brown, greenish khaki, or sandy brown in color.

 Sieved hashish, originating in the Middle East and Central Asia, is made from resin powder that's been collected from harvested and cured cannabis.
 Modern methods use fine mesh or silk fabrics to physically sift and separate the trichomes from the plant material.
-The mesh or fabrics used for sifting have varying pore sizes to help refine and purify the trichomes.
-The resulting powder, or kief, is then pressed and prepared as hashish bars, slabs, or bricks, which can have a flat, hard, or sometimes chalky appearance.
+The mesh or fabrics used for sifting have varying pore sizes to help refine the trichomes.
+The resulting powder, or kief, is then pressed and prepared as hash bars, slabs, or bricks, which can have a flat, hard, or sometimes chalky appearance.

 Hash vs. weed: what's the difference?

-How do you use hashish?
+How do you consume hash?

 How to smoke hash

 One of the simplest ways of consuming hash is to add it to a bowl of flower in a bong, bubbler, or pipe, boosting the potency and effects.